aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmlinputelement/form/_index.md

 ---
 title: HTMLInputElement.Form
 second_title: Aspose.HTML for .NET API Reference
-description: HTMLInputElement property.
+description: HTMLInputElement Form property.
 Returns the FORM element containing this control.
 Returns null if this control is not within the context of a form
 type: docs
 weight: 100
 url: /net/aspose.html/htmlinputelement/form/